taddison/personal-site/content/blog/2022/07/migrating-my-digital-garden-from-wikilens-to-foam-and-taking-it-private/index.md

 shareimage: "./foamgraph.png"
 tags: [Digital Garden, Foam]
 # cSpell:words wikilens
-# cSpell:ignore lostintangent fulldate foambubble
+# cSpell:ignore lostintangent fulldate foambubble foamgraph
 ---

 I've [previously talked about how much I loved][using-gistpad-to-manage-your-github-digital-gardens] the workflow that [GistPad] (and more recently [WikiLens]) enables for curating a digital garden.
 With the addition of [github.dev] browsing and editing are now possible from a browser - something I called out as missing two years ago.
 Given the slickness of the setup, what's prompted a change?
 In short: data gravity.